-The Department of Political Science and International Relations offers a Bachelor of Social Sciences in International relations and a Master of International Relations degree.
+The Department of International Relations offers a Bachelor of Social Sciences in International Relations (BSSIR) degree and a Master of International Relations (MIR) degree.

 The mission of the Department of Public Administration is to deliver international-standard education and research in public policy, administration, and management relevant to Kazakhstan and the Central Asian region.
-To accomplish this, the Department offers a Bachelor of Science degree in Public Policy and Administration, in Financial Management, and a Master of Science degree in Public Administration.

-The Department's operational missions are to:
+The department's operational goals are to: